cwcrystal8/Scrabbled_Eggs/README.md

 ## General Advice
 1. Have CAPS LOCK ON to enter information into our game!
 2. Open your terminal to its max size and zoom out a bit if needed.
 Our game works best with a large viewing screen.
 3. Read the instructions carefully!
 Try not to input something in the wrong format.
+4. If you are unsure how to play you can learn more [here](http://www.scrabblepages.com/scrabble/rules/)
-4. HAVE FUN!!
+5. HAVE FUN!!
 ## How to Play
 To start playing our game, just like the real life game, our program allows up to 4 players to play at once.
 Each person will be given 7 tiles which are all randomly drawn from a bag of tiles.
 Each turn, a user is given the following 7 options: